 - selected waste from food-processing facilities.

-Territorial and economic analyses of the proposed technology chain will be performed by evaluating these three main scenarios:
+Territorial and economic analyses of the proposed technology chain have been be performed by evaluating these three main scenarios:

 - Implementing a well-designed urban biowaste biorefinery